Sonny Bradley: Wycombe Wanderers (loan)

 Sonny signed for Wycombe Wanderers of League One on loan on 6 January 2025 for the second half of the season.
 On 10 January 2025, Bradley scored his first goal for the club in the 2024-25 FA Cup Third Round tie against Portsmouth.
 On 18 March 2025, Bradley scored in Wycombe's 3–2 win at Rotherham United.
 Bradley played 21 times for Wycombe during his loan spell; scoring twice as Wycombe's season ended in defeat to Charlton Athletic in the League One play-offs.

 Lincoln City

 On 20 June 2025, Lincoln City announced the signing of Bradley to a two-year contract, from 1 July 2025 once his Derby County contract had expired.
 He made his debut, starting in the opening day 2–0 win against Reading.
-In August he scored his first goal against Mansfield Town, but in a mixed game he would also see him self get sent off a few minutes later.
+In August he scored his first goal against Mansfield Town, but in a mixed game he would also see himself get sent off a few minutes later.
+He received a nomination for player of the month for March, due to being a rock in the Lincoln defence all season, whilst helping keep 3 clean sheets from 5 games that month.
+In April, he was nominated for League One player of the season, alongside team mate Jack Moylan as well as Dom Ballard and Owen Bailey.
+After winning promotion from League One in the 2025–26 season, he was named in the EFL League One Team of the Season alongside teammates, George Wickens, Jack Moylan and Tendayi Darikwa as well as being nominated for League One player of the season, alongside team mate Jack Moylan as well as Dom Ballard and Owen Bailey.
+He was awarded Lincoln City's player of the season following the end of the 2025–26 season.